amusecode/amuse/doc/install/install-prerequisites-ubuntu.rst

 Installing on Ubuntu version > 10.10
 ------------------------------------

-In this section we asume a default Ubuntu desktop installation.
+In this section we assume a default Ubuntu desktop installation.

 All
 ---
 The prerequisites can be installed with a couple of commands on Ubuntu.
-The only choice to make is between openmpi and mpich2.
-Most of our testing is done with MPICH2 but openmpi should also work.
+The only choice to make is between openmpi and mpich.
+Most of our testing is done with MPICH but openmpi should also work.

 For openmpi do::